 Families and individuals can apply for health insurance on-line at https://healthyrhode.ri.gov or by submitting a paper application which you can download at https://tinyurl.com/RI-DHS-2-2018.
 You can also request a paper application from a DHS office or by calling: 1-855-697-4347.
 Eligibility will generally be determined by using data about income, citizenship, immigration status, and other required documentation from other government agencies.
 Applicants will be asked to provide paper documentation if a computer data match is not possible.
 The first month’s premium must be paid to HealthSource RI before coverage starts.
-Payments can be made by check or electronic transfer from bank account, by phone, at CVS pharmacies (credit, debit or cash).
+Payments can be made by electronic transfer from bank account, by phone, at CVS pharmacies (credit, debit or cash).
 For all options: https://healthsourceri.com/make-payment/

-There is an open enrollment period for each year.
-The next open enrollment period will start November 2020 for enrollment for coverage for calendar year 2021.
+The next open enrollment period will start November 2021 for enrollment for coverage for calendar year 2022.
 Generally, people cannot enroll outside of the open enrollment period.
 However, if they have a “qualifying event” such as a birth of a child or marriage, loss of a health insurance due to loss of employment, they can enroll in coverage through HealthSource RI through a special enrollment period.
 The ARP established a new enrollment period that runs through August 15, 2021.

 People needing help with the application can call the Contact Center at 1-855-840-4774.
 People who want to work with a person in their community can find a “Navigator” in their neighborhood.
 You can find a Navigator at https://healthyrhode.ri.gov/HIXWebI3/DisplayNavigatorSearch or call 2-1-1.
 You can also contact RIPIN for assistance (401-270-0101).

 Special Note for Parents with Children Enrolled In RIte Care: